Inspiration: Swamiji’s Vision

 Serving global as well as rural people: We have the idea to serve the vast expanse of mankind wherever they may be.

 Bringing technology and knowledge directly to the door steps of people: Vivekdisha has its next step in opening the educational doors to the world.
 It has already brought a new type of collaborative and interactive learning experiences through its online classes which may be expanded as Massive open online courses, commonly known as MOOCs.
 Vivekdisha is on a path to provide quality education from secondary and beyond making the best use of current technological revolution.
 It can be replicated and expanded throughout the globe for learners, educators and to the general mass as well.
 We want to conduct online interactive courses, online e-summer courses, and Blended courses.
 Vivekdisha has already been uploading study materials on several subjects in this website and willing to create a Knowledge Incubator in the internet.
 It will enable the students to learn at their own pace and time.

 The response to the current ongoing processes has been encouraging as many students, faculty, staff, alumni, and well-wishers have shown their faith in the immense possibilities of this new method.

 Breaking the digital divide between urban and rural areas: Vivekdisha is trying to break the digital divide in between urban and rural areas by providing quality education through online classes, telemedicine services, creating digital libraries etc. in several places.

 The regular transmissions of various programs through the VIVEKDISHA Centres have found enormous possibilities regarding an all-round development of the locality.
-The regular programmes are being held from the expert centre of the Ramakrishna Mission Vivekananda Educational and Research Institute, Belur Math.
+The regular programmes are being held from the expert centre at the Ramakrishna Mission Vivekananda Educational and Research Institute, Belur Math.